 Your first and most important priority in the sales cycle, after marketing does its thing, is to connect reps to buyers.
 It’s not to rack up an impressive list of random activities, nor is it to enroll people into generic email nurture.

-The problem is that the default strategy for business development and sales teams to get better results is more often than not just an exercise in “doing more”—because more activity is easy to measure.
-When you get more done you feel good about it.
+The problem is that the default strategy for business development and sales teams is often an exercise in “doing more”—because more activity is easy to measure.
+When you get more done, you feel good about it.
 “Yesterday I completed 50 tasks.
 Today, I did 60.
 That’s progress.”

 The thing is, doing more is only progress if it’s more of the right things—things that lead to more quality conversations.

 Don’t make the mistake of doubling down on more of what doesn’t work.
 That just creates more black holes in your funnel.
-Sure, you’ll see some marginal benefit as a by-product of increased effort.
+Sure, you’ll see some marginal benefit from increased effort.
 But there’s no leverage in untargeted activity.

 And no amount of optimistic forecasting, soft skills training, or increased productivity can compensate for reps failing to actually connect with interested buyers in meaningful first conversations.

-What should you focus on?
-It’s your job to figure out which tasks get you to intersect buyers at the precise time they show interest.
+So what should you focus on?
+It’s your job to figure out which tasks help you intersect buyers at the precise time they show interest.

 ENGAGE LEADS IN MINUTES, NOT DAYS

 Let’s zero in on that last part: time.
-Teams used to pound the notion of speed-to-lead—the idea that to influence a buyer, you have to get to them fast and first—into our reps’ heads.
+Teams used to pound the idea of speed-to-lead—the belief that to influence a buyer, you have to get to them fast and first—into reps’ heads.

 Is it still important?
-Of course!
-If anything, it’s more important today than it was 3 years ago.
-Even more important than it was last year.
+Yes.
+If anything, it’s more important today than it was three years ago, and even more than last year.

-Buyers now complete 60-70% of their criteria before they ever engage with a rep. Buyers have access to more information than your reps.
+Buyers now complete 60–70% of their criteria before they ever engage with a rep. Buyers have access to more information than your reps.
 They’re harder to reach.
-Your reps’ window to influence buying decisions is shrinking.
+And your reps’ window to influence buying decisions is shrinking.

 But teams are still thinking in terms of days and weeks before the first attempt.
-Just this month, a report from one of our competitors suggests the ideal time frame within which to make that first attempt is 2 days.
-2 days!!!
+Just this month, a report from one of our competitors suggested the ideal time frame for the first attempt is two days.
+Two days!

-We did some research.
-On 5.7 million marketing leads.
-And 55 million sales tasks.
-Across 400 companies.
-Conversion rates were 8X higher when the rep attempted to make contact within 5 minutes vs waiting 6 minutes or more.
-A far cry away from 2 days.
+We did some research—on 5.7 million marketing leads and 55 million sales tasks across 400 companies.
+Conversion rates were 8X higher when the rep attempted contact within 5 minutes versus waiting 6 minutes or more.
+That’s a far cry from two days.

-But what’s amazing is that of all the leads worked (and not many were; more on that below), less than 1% were attempted within that ideal 0-5 minute range and fewer than 15% were attempted within the first day.
+What’s amazing is that, of all the leads worked (and not many were—more on that below), less than 1% were attempted within that ideal 0–5 minute window.
+And fewer than 15% were attempted within the first day.

 Instead of starting with more activity, focus on making your reps 8X more effective.
 Would that translate to more deals closed for you?